Sapheir/Low-light-image-enhancement/README.md

 ### Implementation was helped by the following repositories:

-https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix - example used to implement pix2pix
+https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix - example used to implement pix2pix (modified from pytorch-CycleGAN-and-pix2pix/models/pix2pix_model.py to meet my needs)

 https://github.com/martinarjovsky/WassersteinGAN - used to understand the modifications needed for WGAN